-Apply the paint system in accordance with the recommendations of International Paint.
+Apply the paint system in accordance with our recommendations.
 If small areas are involved and application is by brush, several coats may be required to achieve the correct dry film thickness.

 Cure time - when minor repairs have been carried out the cure time can be reduced to 75% of that recommended for full tank applications.